xerca/libvips/_posts/2017-11-28-What's-new-in-8.6.md

 ## New features

-There are a few new options for existing operations.
+There are a few new options for existing operations:

 * A `FORCE` resize mode lets you break the image aspect ratio in resizing.